[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Evaluation

 Moose does not offer a robust solution for adapting structural configurations across varying workloads.
 The configurations it generates differ significantly (e.g., size ratios changing from {7,7,7,6,5} to {24,23,24}), making direct transitions between them impractical without incurring severe performance degradation.
 To mitigate this, we compute a unified configuration for Moose based on the total number of inserted entries and the average workload composition.
-Using this approach, Moose performs reasonably well, ranking third in {\workloadfirst} and second in {\workloadsecond}.
+Similarly, since CAMAL is also designed for static workloads, we provide its trained model with the average workload composition to derive the structural parameters.
+While both CAMAL and Moose perform well overall under this setting, their performance deteriorates significantly in extreme workloads such as B and E, falling well behind the top-performing baselines.
 In contrast, Ruskey dynamically computes the most suitable configuration and employs an efficient adaptation strategy.
 While Ruskey performs satisfactorily in scenarios with gradual workload changes or sufficient updates, its adaptation can lag under abrupt shifts or under read-intensive workload.
-As shown in Figure~\ref{fig:workload_details}(a) and (b), Ruskey achieves a convergence rate comparable to {\ourkv} under workload (F) with sufficient updates, but adapts more slowly during transitions to highly read-intensive workloads such as D.
+As shown in Figure~\ref{fig:workload_details}(a) and (b), Ruskey achieves a convergence rate comparable to {\ourkv} under workload F with sufficient updates, but adapts more slowly during transitions to highly read-intensive workloads such as D.

 Furthermore, as shown in Figure~\ref{fig:prim_workload_test}(c) and (d), {\ourkv} maintains consistently low P99.9 latency over time, without incurring significant write stall or read overhead compared to other methods.
 This demonstrates the robustness and stability of {\ourkv} under varying workload conditions.